 It is evident that child sexual abuse imagery and its growing availability on the internet is a social epidemic substantially impacting the lives of children, survivors and all those trying to protect them.

 In November 2019, the Canadian Centre for Child Protection launched a short survey for the public to weigh in on the responsibility industry bears in protecting children online.
-In just 18 months, 21,000+ people* completed the survey with these notable results:
+Since then, 22,000+ people* completed the survey with these notable results:

 - 85% felt a technology company who does not remove child sexual abuse imagery on its service companies should be criminally charged.
 Another 13% felt companies should be fined for failure to remove.